Ep 4: Greg Glassman – Breaking Down Broken Science

 C: Mapping a fact to a future fact as a prediction is an inductive argument where the first fact constitutes the premises and the second fact forms the conclusion.
 And so here we are, we’re clearly in the space of induction, and –

-D: Induction arrives at conclusions with The branch of mathematics concerning numerical descriptions … More and not certainty.
+D: Induction arrives at conclusions with probability and not certainty.

 You’ll see other definitions or distinctions demarcations from induction and deduction.
 I saw this one in Scientific American 25 or 30 years ago from Martin Gardner, and I thought it was spot on.
 It sheds light.
 You can get confused sometimes, not in the difference between induction and deduction, but what the significance of induction is.
 And this looking for universals from particulars and all that, I don’t find that particularly illuminating.
 But the idea that its conclusions come with probability and not certainty is a wonderful demarcation between induction and deduction.